RoyMustang-Dev/GenAI/README.md

 # Getting started with Generative AI!!

+<b>NOTE: Some of the codes are written in Google Colab Notebooks, this will be mention in filename itself by "_colab".</b>

 ## `→ Understanding the Basics of Text Processing`
 * Definition of Generative AI
 * Created a Function that has multiple text processing functions